dotkom/onlineweb4/README.md

 # saves the virtual environment and all packages to `.venv`
 poetry config virtualenvs.in-project true

-# if you do not have Python 3.9 installed, or Python3.10, you can use e.g. pyenv to manage them.
+# if you do not have Python 3.11 installed, you can use e.g. pyenv to manage them.
 poetry install

 # use the virtual environment